1300 748 137

 Activated carbon filters have what it takes to filter out VOCs and other gases emitted from bushfire smoke, so you air will smell fresh while being safe to breathe.

-While ionisers can remove pollutants from the air, they are not effective for dealing with VOC gases and PM2.5.
+While ionisers can neutralise pollutants in the air, they are not effective for dealing with VOC gases and PM2.5 particles

 There’s also one major design flaw with almost all ioniser-based air purifiers: ozone and formaldehyde emission.

-Despite the fact that UV air purifiers can kill harmful bacteria and viruses, they’re not so valuable when combating bushfire smoke.
+Despite the fact that UV can kill harmful bacteria and viruses, they’re not so valuable when combating bushfire smoke.

 There’s also the argument that viruses don’t get enough exposure time to the UV lights to be killed before passing through the filter.

-However, it won’t hurt if your air purifier has UV lights, as long as it has a true HEPA filter and an activated carbon filter.
+However, it won’t hurt if your model has UV lights, as long as it has a true HEPA filter and an activated carbon filter.

-Ozone is harmful to all living creatures, so make sure that whichever air purifier you go for doesn’t have an ozone generator.
+Ozone is harmful to all living creatures, so make sure that whichever model you go for doesn’t have an ozone generator.

 Here are some tips to protect yourself in case a wildfire breaks out in your region: